The Australian Childcare Alliance (ACA) is a not-for-profit, member-funded organisation advocating for the future of Australia’s children.

 We work with Federal and State Governments, regulatory authorities and other stakeholders to ensure that families are supported into the future with a sustainable, affordable and viable sector.

-The benefits of high quality Early Childhood Education and Care (ECEC) are now well recognised and acknowledged locally and globally across the education sector.
+Meanwhile the benefits of high-quality Early Childhood Education and Care (ECEC) are well recognised and acknowledged locally and globally across the education sector, in the context of an abundance of evidence from studies in Australia and internationally, demonstrating the significant advantages children gain from attending quality early learning services.

 Children who enjoy quality early learning are likely to be well socialised, confident, inquisitive about the world, accepting of diversity, resilient to manage challenges and also to be life-long learners.